1fish2/BBQTimer/README.md

 Using Android Studio.

 ## TODO
-* Add a Reset button to the widget.
-Then reconsider what tapping the widget text does.
 * Add a License file to the repo.
 Rethink the source code copyright text.
 * Make the widget prettier and visibly part of BBQ Timer: margins, background image, icon?
 * Add an app icon.